 Walk on the wild side—from aardvark to zebra—in the shadows of the skyline.
 It’s one of the nation’s few free zoos.

 Escape the wintery chill for a beer at Revolution Brewing.
 This converted warehouse has barrel wood walls and benches made from 100-year-old beam salvaged during construction.
 Hand-crafted food from the kitchen includes everything from farm-raised pork to plenty of vegetarian dishes.

-Taste a Chicago deep-dish classic at Gino's East.
-The pizza they serve is legendary Chicago-style, deep-dish with a thick, golden "secret" recipe crust loaded with fresh mozzarella and chunky vine-ripened tomato sauce
+Taste a Chicago deep-dish classic pizza at Gino's East, featuring a thick, golden "secret" recipe crust loaded with fresh mozzarella and chunky vine-ripened tomato sauce.

 Stop in at this museum in Chicago’s financial district to take pictures with $1 million, learn how to detect fake bills and catch up on the history of U.S. currency.

 Hey, parents of budding artists: Admission is always free for kids 13 and younger.
 Architecture, medieval armor, photography, European sculptures and Impressionist art are just a few of the collections inside the eight-building complex in the heart of the city.

 For a unique culinary experience combining warmth, vitality and artistry, look no further than Smyth.
 The restaurant features an open kitchen surrounded by intimate tables and a cozy living room-style lounge.
 They offer 3 different prix-fixe menu experiences.